-In this work a new method for estimating the thermodynamic parameters of ΔH(T0), ΔS(T0), and ΔCP for use in thermodynamic modeling of GC×GC separations has been developed.
+A new method for estimating the thermodynamic parameters of ΔH(T0), ΔS(T0), and ΔCP for use in thermodynamic modeling of GC×GC separations has been developed.
 The method is an alternative to the traditional isothermal separations required to fit a three-parameter thermodynamic model to retention data.
 Herein, a non-linear optimization technique is used to estimate the parameters from a series of temperature-programmed separations using the Nelder-Mead simplex algorithm.
 With this method, the time required to obtain estimates of thermodynamic parameters a series of analytes is significantly reduced.
-This new method allows for excellent predictions with the average error in retention time being only 0.19 s for 1D separations.
-Predictions for GC×GC separations were also in excellent agreement with an average relative error of 0.37 % for 1tr and 2.09 % for 2tr.
+This new method allows for precise predictions of retention time with the average error being only 0.2 s for 1D separations.
+Predictions for GC×GC separations were also in agreement with experimental measurements; having an average relative error of 0.37 % for 1tr and 2.1 % for 2tr.

 1 Introduction: